Prince Harry to release his memoir in January

 The Duke of Sussex's memoir will be published on 10 January, his publisher Penguin Random House has said.

-The book by Prince Harry - which will cover his own description of his decision to give up royal duties and move to the US - will be titled Spare.
+The book by Prince Harry - which will include his own account of his decision to give up royal duties and move to the US - will be titled Spare.

 Random House said: "As Diana, Princess of Wales, was laid to rest, billions wondered what the princes must be thinking and feeling - and how their lives would play out...